lsfcin/alternative-isometric-perspective/README.md

 ![Repository License](https://img.shields.io/github/license/marceloabner/isometric-perspective)
 ![Foundry VTT](https://img.shields.io/badge/Foundry%20VTT-v12+-green)

-The **Isometric Perspective** module for Foundry VTT enhances the gameplay experience by enabling an isometric view of your map, offering players a new dimension of interaction and visualization.
-This module is ideal for campaigns using isometric maps, providing a range of features for customization and adjustment.
+This module changes the map to an isometric perspective, for use with maps and tokens drawn using this perspective.

 ## Features